-Brad Sagarin earned his doctorate from Arizona State University where he studied social influence with Robert Cialdini and quantitative psychology with Stephen West.
-His research interests include attitude change, resistance to persuasion, deception, jealousy, and infidelity, evolutionary psychology, human sexuality, and statistical approaches to missing data and non-compliance.
+Brad Sagarin is a professor of social and evolutionary psychology at Northern Illinois University.
+Brad earned his doctorate from Arizona State University where he studied social influence with Robert Cialdini and quantitative psychology with Stephen West.
+His research interests include attitude change, resistance to persuasion, deception, jealousy, and infidelity, evolutionary psychology, human sexuality, statistics, and methodology.

 - Attitudes and Beliefs

 - Research Methods, Assessment

 - Edlund, J. E., & Sagarin, B. J. (2009).
 Sex differences in jealousy: Misinterpretation of nonsignificant results as refuting the theory.
 Personal Relationships, 16, 67-78.

 - Edlund, J. E., Sagarin, B. J., Skowronski, J. J., Johnson, S. J., & Kutter, J. (2009).
 Whatever happens in the laboratory stays in the laboratory: The prevalence and prevention of participant crosstalk.
 Personality and Social Psychology Bulletin, 35, 635-642.

 - Houle, B. J., Sagarin, B. J., & Kaplan, M. F. (2005).
 A functional approach to volunteerism: Do volunteer motives predict task preference?
 Basic and Applied Social Psychology, 27, 337-344.

 - Sagarin, B. J. (2005).
 Reconsidering evolved sex differences in jealousy: Comment on Harris (2003).
 Personality and Social Psychology Review, 9, 62-75.